oranegonzales/islandtours/docs/SECURITY.md

 # Security notes

 This project applies defense-in-depth controls suitable for a portfolio and development environment.
-It has not undergone an independent penetration test and should not be described as invulnerable or production-certified.

 ## Implemented controls